NGoochi/NewsHub-backend/docs/instructions.md

 - Add a settings dialogue that allows user to add/delete search sources, languages, countries.
 - Develop UI to show articles in realtime as they come in.
 - Clean up boolean search option, make a nice little UI for building a boolean search.

+### For Gemini Analysis:
+- **Batch Processing Enhancement**: Send off analysis requests in greater than 10 numbers, but make it so 10 articles can be analyzed at a time, include real-time results as they complete.
+- **Category Management**: Fix categorisation - make sure categories are uploaded to database and can be edited from a settings page.

+### Not So Urgent:
+- **Translation Model**: Include a translation model - will need its own prompt, etc. dynamic so offer to translate if article is not English.
+- **Stakeholder Tracking**: Per-project stakeholder tracking.
+- **Report Generation**: Generate a single page report from selected analysed articles, this will be another prompt/formatted call. - ability to download report as a PDF.
 🧩 Coding Style Reference

 Functions use camelCase.